 - Bullying including cyber bullying

 - Children missing education

 - Children missing from home or care

 - Children and the court system, when children are appearing as witnesses;

 - Children with family members in prison;

 - Criminal Exploitation of children (County Lines);

 - Child sexual exploitation

 - Domestic violence

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female Genital Mutilation

 - Forced marriage

 - Gangs and youth violence

 - Gender based violence/ violence against women and girls (VAWG)

 - Hate

 - Homelessness

-- Mental health
+- Mental Health

 - Missing children and adults strategy

+- Online safety

 - Peer on Peer abuse

 - Private fostering

 - Preventing radicalisation

 - Relationship abuse

-- Sextina
+- Sexting

 - Trafficking

 Bullying Bullying is a Safeguarding and Child Protection issue.
 Bullying includes physical, verbal, written as well as bullying on the internet or mobile phone.
-It may be homophobic or racial in content.
-Our policy on bullying is set out in a separate policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+It may be homophobic or racial in content i.e.prejudice-based and discriminatory bullying Our policy on bullying is set out in a separate policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 Please refer to Anti-Bullying Policy.